 - Overloads beyond 21 hours are very rare.

 First Term Enrollment Credit Hour Limitation Policy

 Students are limited to registering for no more than 18 credit hours in their first term.
 A University of Illinois GPA is required to be reviewed before a student may request an overload.
-Therefore, first-time freshmen and first-semester transfer students may not submit an overload request, and a semester of graded coursework at the University of Illinois is required to be reviewed before second-semester student’s requests can be granted, to ensure such students are in good academic standing.
+Therefore, first-year students within first semester and first-semester transfer students may not submit an overload request, and a semester of graded coursework at the University of Illinois is required to be reviewed before second-semester student’s requests can be granted, to ensure such students are in good academic standing.
 This is to assist students both in managing their time effectively and acclimating to a new degree program.